Information for:Sign up to our Engage eNewsletter

-Overseas engineers and technicians should be aware of a fraud that offers Engineering Council registration as part of an offer for a job based in the UK.
+Overseas engineers and technicians should be aware of fraudulent scams that offer Engineering Council registration as part of an offer for a job based in the UK.

 Registration with the Engineering Council can ONLY be made by direct application through one of our professional engineering institutions.

-The professional titles, Chartered Engineer, Incorporated Engineer, Engineering Technician and Information and Communications Technology Technician are awarded by the Engineering Council.
+The professional titles Engineering Technician (EngTech), Incorporated Engineer (IEng), Chartered Engineer (CEng), and Information and Communications Technology Technician (ICTTech) are awarded by the Engineering Council.
 These titles may only be used by individuals with current Engineering Council registration.
 They are protected under our Royal Charter.

 If you are aware of anyone using any of these titles, who is not entitled to do so, please contact us by phone or through our contact us form.

-If you wish to check whether an individual is professionally registered, with the Engineering Council registration, please contact us.
+If you wish to check whether an individual is professionally registered with the Engineering Council please contact us.

-There is a huge increase in the number of people claiming to hold academic qualifications - usually degrees or post-graduate degrees - which have not been lawfully gained through study and research.
-They have been bought from online 'universities' and 'colleges' which do not have any authority in their own country to award degrees.
+The Engineering Council has seen a huge increase in the number of people claiming to hold academic qualifications, usually degrees or post-graduate degrees, which have not been lawfully gained through study and research.
+They have been bought from online 'universities' and 'colleges' that do not have any authority in their own country to award degrees.